-Major bleeds rise with perioperative aspirin for non-cardiac surgeryMarch 31st, 2014 in Cardiology /
+Major bleeds rise with perioperative aspirin for non-cardiac surgeryMarch 31, 2014 in Medicine & Health / Cardiology

 Patients given aspirin to prevent heart problems after non-heart-related surgery had a higher risk of serious bleeding than the patients who did not receive aspirin.
 At the same time, aspirin did not reduce incidence of post-operative heart attacks and death, according to data from POISE-2 presented at the American College of Cardiology's 63rd Annual Scientific Session.
 POISE-2 is the largest clinical trial focused on major cardiovascular complications in non-cardiac surgery.

 Although many guidelines address prophylactic aspirin in a surgical setting, the focus is largely on cardiac surgery.
 Little guidance is available for patients undergoing non-cardiac surgery.
 This phase III trial followed earlier evidence suggesting that small doses of aspirin and clonidine can ward off heart attacks and heart-related death for such patients.
 Data for clonidine are to be presented separately at ACC.14.